atrisovic/weather-panel.github.io/_site/content/weighting-schemes.md

 - Look at the IRI Data Library for a large variety of datasets, available in any format: https://iridl.ldeo.columbia.edu/
 ## Aligning weather and weighting grids

 The first step to using a gridded weighting dataset is to make it conform to data grid definition used by your weather data.
 Here we assume that both are regular latitude-longitude grids.
-See [+Weather Panel Tutorial: Kinds-of-weight-schemes-and-da](https://paper.dropbox.com/doc/Weather-Panel-Tutorial-Kinds-of-weight-schemes-and-da-Y19yJIcW3pV0TW76gmp5H#:uid=481082604230980012799322&amp;h2=Kinds-of-weight-schemes-and-da) to understand the grid scheme for your weighting file; note that gridded weather data often reports the center of each grid cell, rather than the corner.
+See [Kinds of weight schemes and data sources](#Kinds-of-weight-schemes-and-data-sources) to understand the grid scheme for your weighting file; note that gridded weather data often reports the center of each grid cell, rather than the corner.

 The following recipe should work for most cases to align weighting data with a weather grid.